AlgoPHS/st-201617-space-balls/README.md

 ENJOY

-More information on the barnes but algorithm: http://arborjs.org/docs/barnes-hut
+More information on the barnes hut algorithm: http://arborjs.org/docs/barnes-hut